 Risk and credit assessment

-Enterprises can also connect their own modules to the interfaces of a modular shop system and do not have to do without tried-and-tested solutions that are already in use.
+Enterprises can also connect their own modules to the interfaces of a modular shop system and do not have to make do without tried-and-tested solutions that are already in use.
 Those who rely on a "best-of-breed" strategy can thus perfectly implement it and use only what nurtures their company goals.
 Omnichannel retailers, in particular, can benefit from this approach because it provides maximum flexibility, e.g., when integrating new touchpoints such as pop-up stores.
 This enhances corporate agility but also enables individual teams to work more independently because module updates do not affect the entire system.

 Headless and Modular: The Best Option?